OctopusDeploy/docs/docs/key-concepts/projects/channels.md

 Each Release you create in Octopus Deploy is placed into a Channel, and Releases in each Channel can be treated differently.
 For each Channel you can define:

-- Which [Lifecycle](/docs/home/key-concepts/lifecycles.md) to use for promoting Releases: for example, feature releases may be promoted through the testing environments, while hot-fix releases may go directly to production.
+- WhichÂ [Lifecycle](/docs/home/key-concepts/lifecycles.md)Â to use for promoting Releases: for example, feature releases may be promoted through the testing environments, while hot-fix releases may go directly to production.
-- Which [Deployment Process](/docs/home/deploying-applications.md) to use when deploying Releases: for example, steps can be enabled for specific channels.
+- WhichÂ [Deployment Process](/docs/home/deploying-applications.md)Â to use when deploying Releases: for example, steps can be enabled for specific channels.
-- Which [Variables](/docs/home/deploying-applications/variables.md) to use: Variables can be scoped to channels.
+- WhichÂ [Variables](/docs/home/deploying-applications/variables.md)Â to use: Variables can be scoped to channels.
-- Which [Tenants](/docs/home/key-concepts/tenants.md) should be included when deploying Releases: for example, you can ensure only Releases from certain Channels are deployed to certain Tenants
+- WhichÂ [Tenants](/docs/home/key-concepts/tenants.md) should be included when deploying Releases: for example, you can ensure only Releases from certain Channels are deployed to certain Tenants